qri-io/website/content/docs/tutorials/cli_quickstart.md

       --no-prompt   disable all interactive prompts

 Use "qri [command] --help" for more information about a command.
 ```

 By just typing `qri`, `qri help`, or `qri --help`, you can get a list of all the commands that are at your fingertips.

-And by typing `--help` after any Qri command, you can get a list of all the flags and options available for that command, as well as example usage.
+You can also add the  `--help` flag after any Qri command to get more info on the command. `--help` will print a list of all the flags and options available for that command, as well as example usage.
 For example, running `qri diff --help` gives you a summary of what the command does, some examples on how to use that command, and the flags you can use to elicit different behaviors:

 ```
 $ qri diff --help